-Q: How much can I typically expect to spend on a kitchen renovation?
+How much can I expect to spend on a kitchen renovation?

 Start by dividing your spending into two categories—the cost of materials and the cost of the actual work.

 These are the costs you can control a bit more and adjust depending on your budget and taste.
-Keep in mind that if you're doing a higher-end renovation, the added value is just as much in the infrastructure and precise, custom design as it is in the quality (and price!) of the appliances themselves.
+Keep in mind that kitchen renovations in NYC generally fall within the $25,000 to $40,000 range, but can go much higher depending on finish levels.
+If you're doing a higher-end renovation, the added value is just as much in the infrastructure and precise, custom design as it is in the quality (and price!) of the appliances themselves.
 Here are the big expenses:

 • Backsplash: You can spend anywhere from $3 per square foot for cheaper options like subway or penny backsplash tile, and up to $35 per square foot (or more) for higher-end options like stone or marble finish.

-• Hardware & lighting: Details like drawer and cabinet pulls can be had for a few dollars apiece, whereas lighting can get pricey if you want it to, with fixture options ranging from $25 for something simple like a basic flush mount, or thousands of dollars if you're going for a high-design statement piece.
+• Hardware & lighting: Details like drawer and cabinet pulls can be purchased for a few dollars apiece, whereas lighting fixture options can range from $25 for something simple like a basic flush mount to thousands of dollars if you're going for a high-design statement piece.

 • Cabinets: There's a similarly wide range of options in the world of cabinets, where you can expect to spend $600 to $2,000 per linear square foot for stock and made-to-order cabinets like those from Ikea, Lowe's, and Home Depot.
 Custom cabinetry runs $1,000-$2,000 per linear square foot and is usually the most expensive element of a high-end kitchen renovation, lending a tailored look and the opportunity to maximize every square inch of storage space.
 Material also affects price: MDF cabinets are the least costly, while veneer cabinets and wood veneer cabinets are next in line.
 Cabinets will be cheaper if you opt for melamine interiors, though plywood tends to be more durable in the long run.
 As for finishes, you'll pay $6 per square foot for cabinets that are brush painted, and $15 per square foot if they're spray-painted.

-- Design: This is the planning phase, where you, your contractor and your architect (if you are working with one) decide on layout, plumbing, cabinetry and counter specs, lighting, and appliances, and you make a final call on your materials for backsplash, flooring, sink, and hardware.
-Your building probably also requires your contractor to carry a certain amount of insurance coverage; as a rule, the more intense the requirements, the pricier the contractor.
+Design: This is the planning phase, where you, your contractor and your architect (if you are working with one) decide on layout, plumbing, cabinetry and counter specs, lighting, and appliances, and you make a final call on your materials for backsplash, flooring, sink, and hardware.
+Your building probably also requires your contractor to carry a certain amount of insurance coverage; as a rule, the more steep the requirements, the pricier the contractor to cover this overhead.

-Named “Best Contractor Locator" by New York Magazine, Sweeten is an award-winning, free service that matches homeowners with the best general contractors for their renovation, with support from start to finish.
+Named “Best Contractor Locator" by New York Magazine, Sweeten is an award-winning, free platform that matches homeowners with the best general contractors for their renovation, with support from start to finish.